armbian/documentation/docs/Process_CI.md

 # Continuous integration

 They are a combination of Github Actions scrips and scripts that run on our servers.
+Armbian is providing big number of turnkey binaries which builds are distributed over our build farm.

 # Build pipelines